xap/xap/xap-examples/hello-world/README.md

 # Hello World Example

-This example demonstrates the concepts behind GigaSpaces data grid.
+This example demonstrates the basic concepts behind GigaSpaces data grid.

+# Overview

 There are two counter parts: a client and a server.
 The client, "HelloWorld.java" updates a data-grid with "Hello" and "World!" data entities and then reads them back.

-The `HelloWorld` main class accepts the following arguments: `-name` {data-grid name} `-mode` {embedded,remote}

 ## Message.java